patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/dark-theme-handbook.md

 | --pf-v5-global--palette--black-1000| #030303 |

 **Red color palette**
-Two new red colors added.
+Two new colors were added to our red color palette.

 | Variable(s) affected | New or updated color values|
 | -------------------- | -------------------- |